 About the Author

-STEVEN J. FRANK, a graduate of Harvard Law School and an intellectual-property attorney in Boston, wrote ”The Death of Business-Method Patents”.
+STEVEN J. FRANK is a graduate of Harvard Law School and an intellectual-property attorney in Boston.
 His turn-ons are Italian Barolo wines, bicycle touring, and Mediterranean travel.
 Turn-offs include mean people, air pollution, and cruelty to animals.
 Frank’s latest book is Intellectual Property for Investors and Technology Managers (Cambridge University Press, 2006).